Controversial Truth in the Landmark Kitty Genovese Murder Case

 Ellison is Still Watching

 One male witness even turned up his radio volume in order to drown out Genovese's screams!
 Read about it here.
+Harlan Ellison has long been a guide through the world of media and public reaction to everyday life and major events.
+This book is a prized volume in my library.

 I see two immediate risky behaviors: